PeteDarinzo/Capstone-1-Road-Trip-Log/README.md

       - The user starts on the dashboard displaying location, mileage, finance data, and to do list.
       - Create a text log to record days events, expenses, mileage, maintenance, and upload pictures.
       - View previous logs (also edit/delete).
+      - (Stretch goal) View map of route taken based on previous posts.
+Click on a location marker to view related posts.
       - (Stretch goal) search future destinations.
 Enter a destination city, look at routes, weather data, restaurants etc.

    - **CRUD features**